Deep Learning-Based Channel Extrapolation for Dual-Band Massive MIMO Systems: Experiments

-Owing to the sophisticated network design, additional spatiotemporal feature fusion, and computationally efficient MoE architecture, the MDFCE greatly reduces network complexity and improves inference speed, making it more promising for practical deployment in communication systems.
-Specifically, the MDFCE achieves approximately \textbf{1.33$\times$} inference speedup and a \textbf{2.42$\times$} reduction in FLOPs per sample, compared to the TBN, on an NVIDIA RTX 3090 GPU.
+Owing to the sophisticated network design, additional spatial-delay domain feature fusion, and computationally efficient MoE architecture, the MDFCE greatly reduces network complexity and improves inference speed while preserving high performance, making it more promising for practical deployment in communication systems.
+Specifically, the MDFCE achieves approximately \textbf{1.33$\times$} inference speedup and a \textbf{2.42$\times$} reduction in floating-point operations (FLOPs) per sample, compared to the TBN, on an NVIDIA RTX 3090 GPU.
 With a batch size of 128, the TBN requires \textbf{0.262 ms} and \textbf{2.72 GFLOPs} per sample for inference.
 In contrast, our method reduces both the inference time (to \textbf{0.197 ms}) and computational cost (to \textbf{1.12 GFLOPs}), while maintaining or even outperforming the TBN in NMSE performance.
+Compared to the proposed MDFCE, the lightweight MCBAM delivers an \textbf{8.6$\times$} inference speedup and a \textbf{18.8$\times$} reduction in FLOPs, with only \textbf{0.06 GFLOPs} per sample, but exhibits a pronounced performance degradation when mmWave band information is unavailable.